ankowals/saf/README.md

     }

 Any additional parameters that shall be passed to an *.exe file can be providedas a third input for startApp method.

 Second thing that is different in comparison to web ui automation is the fact that we have to inspect UI elements using a dedicated application called inspector.
 It is part of windows sdk and can be downloaded from https://developer.microsoft.com/en-us/windows/downloads/sdk-archive.
-Please use version released for windows 8.1 For windows 10 it is better to use Appium instead of Winium.
+Please use SDK version appropriate for particular winOS, for example windows 8.1.
+For windows 10 it is better to use Appium instead of Winium.
 After installation with default settings inspect.exe can be found in C:\Program Files (x86)\Windows Kits\8.1\bin\x86 directory.

 As locators user can use xpaths, automation ids, classes etc... exactly like in case of web UI automation.